 - Mental Health Act

-The Mental Health Act 1983 was updated by the Mental Health Act 2007.
+Parts of the Mental Health Act 1983 were updated by the Mental Health Act 2007.

 The Act covers England and Wales only.
 Scotland and Northern Ireland have their own Mental Health Acts.